bitlap/intellij-sbt-dependency-analyzer/README.md

 ### Can't analyze dependencies between modules?

-Make sure you use one of the following settings to show the way for the plugin:
+Make sure you've used one of the following settings for the plugin to help find the correct module:
 - The `organization` in [Advanced Setup](#advanced-setup) has been set.
 - The `organization` value has been set in `build.sbt` via `ThisBuild` or `inThisBuild`.